 Access to Healthcare was selected as a priority area for the Tarrant/Parker Region.
-Healthcare access and quality is the connection between people's access to care, understanding of health services, and their own health.
-Access to healthcare services was identified as a top concern in the Tarrant/Parker Region KIIs and focus groups.
+Healthcare access and quality is the connection between people's access to care, understanding of healthcare services, and their own health14.
+Access to health services was identified as a top concern in the Tarrant/Parker Region KII and focus groups.
 One of the most common problems in gaining access to health services was lack of transportation.
 Some barriers identified in the primary data collection are listed below.